bannid/KeyRepeater/README.md

-# KeyTurbo
+# KeyRepeater
 This simple utility program helps to turn given keys to turbo mode and can also be used to map keys in Windows.

 # Motivation
 I sometimes play https://agar.io game, where I am required to press 'w' repeatedly all the time.
-I tried to look for some key turbo utilities online, however, could not find any.
+I tried to look for some key repeater utilities online, however, could not find any.
 Therefore, I decided to write my own.
+While I was writing the key repeater utility, I figured that sometimes I want to play some games with arrows insted of using 'w', 'a', 's', 'd' keys to move, therefore, I decided to write the key mapping capability in this program as well.
+I am aware that there are some software that can do the key mappings by editing the registeries, however I prefer to run a small program each time I want to enable the key mappings.

 # How to build
 ### Build requirements